MLidstrom/fluffos/README.md

 Welcome
 =======

-FluffOS is an LPMUD driver, based on the last release of MudOS (v22.2b14), includes 10+ years of bug fixes and performance enhancement, with active support.
+FluffOS is an LPMUD driver, based on the last release of MudOS (v22.2b14), includes over 10 years of bug fixes and performance enhancement, with active support.

-FluffOS supports all LPC based mud with very little code changes. if you are currently still using MudOS somehow it is definitely time to upgrade!
+FluffOS supports all LPC based mud with very little code changes.
+If you are currently still using MudOS, somehow it is definitely time to upgrade!

 It is recommended to use the latest release on Github or the master branch, previous versions (v2017 in particular) are